ajakka/react-native-here-explore/docs/INSTALLATION.md

 );
 ```

-If all done correctly, you should have HERE Maps working
+If all done correctly, you should have HERE Maps working.